openshift-labs/lab-build-an-operator/workshop/content/creating-an-etcd-cluster/04-deleting-the-etcd-cluster.md

 ![](delete-etcd-cluster-from-details.png)

-You can alternatively delete it from kebab menu when viewing the list of `etcd` clusters under the 'etcd Cluster' tab for the `etcd` operator.
+You can alternatively delete it from kebab menu when viewing the list of `etcd` clusters under the "etcd Cluster" tab for the `etcd` operator.

 ![](delete-etcd-cluster-from-list.png)